harness/harness-template-library/scaffolds/README.md

-# Harness Solutions Factory Scaffold - Developer's Guide
+# Harness Template Library - Developer's Guide

 This document contains links to various development guides intended to help developers add new functionality and resources to this repository.